Basmalakh22/technical-questions-about-backend-/README.md

 ## What is the MVC?

-- MVC (Model-View-Controller) is a design pattern used for organizing code in a way that separates concerns, making it easier to manage and scale applications.
+- MVC (Model-View-Controller) is a design pattern helps keep the application organized by separating the data (Model), user interface (View), and application logic (Controller).

 |Model |View |Controller|
 |:----|:----|:----|